airbytehq/glossary/content/term/data asset.md

 ---
-title: "What is a Data Asset"
+title: "What is a Data Asset?"
 tags:
 - data engineering
 ---